aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 ## Adding TLS to a listener

-The `tlsCertificate` property can be added to a Virtual Node listener or Virtual Gateway listener to add TLS configuration.
+The `tls` property can be added to a Virtual Node listener or Virtual Gateway listener to add TLS configuration.
+App Mesh allows you to provide the TLS certificate to the proxy in the following ways:
-A certificate from AWS Certificate Manager can be incorporated or a customer provided certificate can be specified with a `certificateChain` path file and a `privateKey` file path.
+* A certificate from AWS Certificate Manager can be incorporated
+* A customer provided certificate can be specified with a `certificateChain` path file and a `privateKey` file path.
+* A certificate provided by a Secrets Discovery Service (SDS) endpoint over local Unix Domain Socket can be specified with its `secretName`.

 ```typescript
 import * as certificatemanager from '@aws-cdk/aws-certificatemanager';